eagle840/katacoda-labs/helm/step3.md

 `cat Chart.yaml`{{execute}}

 The charts folder is for dependant charts for this chart, but we won't using these in this demo.
+Note  the `version: 0.1.0`  that defines the chart version

 The values yaml file is for values that you'll want to change every now and then.
 EG a service port number.